Robert-van-Engelen/Forth500/manual.md

 | `>KEY-BUFFER` | ( _c-addr_ _u_ -- )      | fill the key buffer with the string of characters at address _c-addr_ size _u_
 | `MS`          | ( _u_ -- )               | stops execution for _u_ milliseconds

+The `KEY` word returns a nonzero 7-bit ASCII code and ignores any special keys.

+The `EKEY` word returns a PC-E500(S) key event code as two bytes b1 and b2 stored in a single 16 bit cell b1+256\*b2.
+A 7-bit nonzero ASCII code is returned as b1 when b2 is zero.
+If b1 is zero then b2 contains the PC-E500(S) second byte code assigned to special keys.
+See BASIC `INPUT$` in the PC-E500 manual page 268 for the corresponding key code table for byte 2.

+The `INKEY` word returns a value between 0 and 255.
+See BASIC `INKEY$` in the PC-E500 manual page 265 for the corresponding key code table.

 ## Character output

 The following words display characters and text: